 One is thenear .
 It is the first of its kind in the Caribbean, and it both artistic and slightly haunting.
 The largest underwater ship wreck, the , in the region is also located off these shores, and an underwater volcano exists to be explored as well.
 The best way to see these sites is to sign up with a snorkeling tour which will cost you around $35(USD) per person.

-Dragon Bay is a fifth location to consider.
+Dragon Bay is a fifth option to consider.
 Located within this sheltered bay is a luminous coral garden filled with the seahorses that gave the bay their name.
 They are especially prominent in the summer time, and live within the soft corals that flourish here.

 |2.8 mi.
 North of Central St. George's||Grenada|